 Determination Meets Opposition

-I didn’t have the money to go to school there, but I had this burning desire, this determination to make it work.
-I found opposition at every turn, my parents were against me going to school there, my brother was against it, even my friends said, really why are you doing that?
+I didn’t have the money to go to school there, but I had this burning desire, this Determination to make it work.
+I found opposition at every turn; my parents were against me going to school there, my brother was against it, even my friends said, really, why are you doing that?
 You can’t do that.
 You’re not good enough to do that.
 On and on.
 But those comments just drove me to a higher conviction to somehow find a way to make it work.
-I applied for admission, made an audition tape for Mr. Davis, and was accepted into the University of Iowa.
+I applied for admission, made an audition tape for Mr. Davis, and got accepted into the University of Iowa.

-I found ways to make it work by borrowing money for college from a local bank, working while going to school (not really a good idea, but necessary), and playing my drums with various bands.
-It was tough and many times I wondered if I could make it through those tough times.
+I found ways to make it work by borrowing money for college from a local bank, working while going to school (not a good idea, but necessary), and playing my drums with various bands.
+It was challenging, and I often wondered if I could make it through those tough times.
 Long story short, I did and graduated from The University of Iowa with a Bachelor of Music in Music Education degree and certification.

 All those add up to a strength that goes beyond ourselves.
-It is like building a building where a great deal of time is spent developing, engineering, and installing the foundation.
+It is like building a building, and most of the time centers on developing, engineering, and installing the foundation.
 Not much seems to be happening, but that foundation is the strength and stability and governs whether or not the building will stand and last.
-By doing your best, pushing yourself to go beyond what you know you can do, being good to others.
+You build a foundation doing your best, pushing yourself to go beyond what you know you can do, and being good to others.

 Best of luck with your dreams,